neuro-evolution/alectrnn/README.md

 - The --install-option="--lib-path=/path/to/ale-master" can allow compilation using a local download of the [ALE source code](https://github.com/Nathaniel-Rodriguez/arcade-learning-environment).

-- The ale_install.sh file directly uses gcc and g++ environment variables to define CC and CXX for cmake.

 - To make animations from the `analysis_tools` module, ffmpeg needs to be installed for matplotlib to use.

 - The `alectrnn_experiment_template.py` requires `evostrat` to run.
 It can be installed from here: https://github.com/Nathaniel-Rodriguez/evostrat.git.
 See the template and python `help` command for examples and documentation.